 Your BC transcript must be formally requested from the Office of Student Services and submitted to the Woods College.
 Woods cannot request or access transcripts independently.

 Transcripts should be mailed to:

 Woods College of Advancing Studies Admissions Office

 If your academic institution provides electronic transcripts please indicate email@example.com as the recipient.

 Applicants whose Native language is not English are required to demonstrate English language proficiency, for required scores, visit our International Student page.

-3-5 years of professional experience involving information technology, cybersecurity related issues, business management, communications, privacy, risk management and compliance, and/or law enforcement and national security concerns.
-Applicants with less than 3 years of professional experience will be considered for admission based on their academic credentials and relevant coursework and are encouraged to apply.**
+Although we prefer 3-5 years of professional experience involving information technology, cybersecurity related issues, business management, communications, privacy, risk management and compliance, and/or law enforcement and national security concerns, Applicants with less than 3 years of professional experience will be considered for admission based on their academic credentials and relevant coursework and are encouraged to apply.**